joergmlpts/olympus-wifi/README.md

 ```

 There is only one image.
 It is `PA220001.JPG` in directory `/DCIM/100OLYMP`.
 The
-image is file of 2,514,746 bytes.
+image is a file of 2,514,746 bytes.
 We want to download a smaller version with
 command `get_resizeimg`:

 ```